silentred/silentred/README.md

 ![silentred's GitHub stats](https://github-readme-stats.vercel.app/api?username=silentred)

 - 🔭 I am interested in distributed systems, storage systems and cloud-native ecosystem.
-- 🌱 I use many languages at work, e.g. Go, Python, Javascript, Java.
-I prefer Go the most with no doubt.
+- 🌱 I use many languages at work, e.g. Go, Python, JS, Java, Kotlin.
-- 📚 I’m currently learning rust language.
-- 👯 I spend most of my work time on kubernetes.
+- 👯 I spend most of my work time on kubernetes, recently all in etcd.
 - 📫 How to reach me: my gmail is silentred3

 <!--